ACM-CCS-2026/CfP/cfp.md

 _Examples of suitable papers:_

-+ "[Beowulf: Mitigating Model Extraction Attacks Via Reshaping Decision Regions](https://dl.acm.org/doi/10.1145/3658644.3670267)" - addresses model extraction attacks with practical defense, fits the "Machine Learning and Security" Track
++ "[Beowulf: Mitigating Model Extraction Attacks Via Reshaping Decision Regions](https://dl.acm.org/doi/10.1145/3658644.3670267)" - addresses model extraction attacks with practical defense, fits the "Security and Privacy of Machine Learning" Track
-+ "[Membership Inference Attacks Against In-Context Learning](https://dl.acm.org/doi/10.1145/3658644.3690306)" - focuses on the privacy of LLMs, fits the "Machine Learning and Security" Track
++ "[Membership Inference Attacks Against In-Context Learning](https://dl.acm.org/doi/10.1145/3658644.3690306)" - focuses on the privacy of LLMs, fits the "Security and Privacy of Machine Learning" Track
-+ "[Membership Inference Attacks as Privacy Tools: Reliability, Disparity and Ensemble](https://arxiv.org/pdf/2506.13972)" focuses primarily on analyzing evaluations of membership inference attacks, and fits the "Machine Learning and Security" track.
++ "[Membership Inference Attacks as Privacy Tools: Reliability, Disparity and Ensemble](https://arxiv.org/pdf/2506.13972)" focuses primarily on analyzing evaluations of membership inference attacks, and fits the "Security and Privacy of Machine Learning" track.
 + "[Watch Out!
-Simple Horizontal Class Backdoor Can Trivially Evade Defense](https://dl.acm.org/doi/10.1145/3658644.3670361)" focuses on the security of MLs, proposing a new type of backdoor with a realistic threat model, which fits the "Machine Learning and Security" track
+Simple Horizontal Class Backdoor Can Trivially Evade Defense](https://dl.acm.org/doi/10.1145/3658644.3670361)" focuses on the security of ML models, proposing a new type of backdoor with a realistic threat model, which fits the "Security and Privacy of Machine Learning" track

 ## Conflicts of Interest

 The conference requires cooperation from both authors and program committee members to ensure a fair review process.
 For this purpose, authors must report all program-committee members who, in their opinion, have a conflict of interest and therefore may not be able to provide an unbiased review.
 Mandatory declared conflicts of interest include current or former doctoral advisor/advisee, members of the same institution, close family members, and recent co-authors (within the past 2 years).
-For any other declared conflict, authors are required to explain the nature of the conflict Program Chairs and the Track Chairs.
+For any other declared conflict, authors are required to explain the nature of the conflict to Program Chairs and the Track Chairs.
 The chairs reserve the right to request further explanation and can remove non-mandatory conflicts at their discretion.

-Track Chairs are not allowed to submit papers in their own track but they may submit any number of papers in other tracks, subject to a maximum of 7 papers per cycle.
+Track Chairs are not allowed to submit papers to their own track, but may submit papers to other tracks, subject to the overall limit of 7 papers per cycle.

 Program-committee members who have a genuine conflict of interest with a paper, including the Program Chairs and the Track Chairs, will be excluded from evaluation and discussion of that paper.
-When a Track Program Chair has a conflict, the paper will be handled by the Program Chairs.
+When all Track Chairs of a track have a conflict, the paper will be handled by the Program Chairs.
 When a Program Chair is conflicted, the other Co-Chair will be responsible for managing that paper.
 When both Program Chairs are in conflict, a committee member will be appointed to handle the paper.
 Program Chairs are not allowed to be authors or co-authors of any submissions.

 ## Policy for Peer-Review Integrity

 All SIGSAC sponsored conferences and workshops are required to follow ACM policies against harassment activities (https://www.acm.org/about-acm/policy-against-harassment) and ACM Code of Ethics and Professional Conduct (https://www.acm.org/code-of-ethics).
-Also all authors, PC members and non-PC reviewers are required to follow ACM Publications Policies (https://www.acm.org/publications/policies/toc).
-Particularly, we require all reviewers to uphold the integrity of the peer review process and avoid conflict of interest of any form (e.g., reviewer collusion ring).
+Also all authors, PC members, and non-PC reviewers are required to follow ACM Publications Policies (https://www.acm.org/publications/policies/toc).
+Particularly, we require all reviewers to uphold the integrity of the peer review process and avoid any form of conflict of interest (e.g., reviewer collusion rings).
 Those who violate these policies will be penalized according to ACM policies (https://www.acm.org/publications/policies/penalties-for-publication-violations).
-If you would like to report a violation, please contact program chairs of your conferences/workshops or SIGSAC officers.
+If you would like to report a violation, please contact the Program Chairs of the conference or the SIGSAC officers.
 We are committed to protecting the confidentiality of your communication.

+## Withdrawal Policy

+Withdrawal of a paper is prohibited at any point prior to the official notification of the final decision (acceptance or rejection) being sent to the authors.
+By submitting a paper, authors commit to seeing the submission for that cycle through the full review process.

 ## Important Dates

 ### First Review Cycle